 The per capita income in Oak Brook in 2018 was $85,356, which is wealthy relative to Illinois and the nation.
 This equates to an annual income of $341,424 for a family of four.

 Oak Brook is an extremely ethnically-diverse village.
 The people who call Oak Brook home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Oak Brook residents report their race to be White, followed by Asian.
-Important ancestries of people in Oak Brook include German, Italian, Greek, and Polish.
+Important ancestries of people in Oak Brook include German, Irish, Italian, Polish, and Greek.

 The most common language spoken in Oak Brook is English.
-Other important languages spoken here include Langs. of India and Chinese.
+Other important languages spoken here include Langs. of India and Urdu.